PervasiveWellbeingTech/Popbots-Engine/README.md

 Here for message index (1) there is two next possible indexes (2,3).

-Given the context of yes?no for message (1) we will parse the user message and look for a positive or negative answer we will extract one intent (Extracted Intent)
+Given the context of yes/no for message (1) we will parse the user message and look for a positive or negative intent in the answer and will extract one intent (Extracted Intent)

 Base on the **Extracted intent** we will select the good response between (2,3)